dflook/terraform-github-actions/terraform-output/README.md

 # terraform-output action

-This is one of a suite of terraform related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).
+This is one of a suite of Terraform related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).

-Retrieve the root-level outputs from a terraform configuration.
+Retrieve the root-level outputs from a Terraform configuration.

 ## Inputs

 * `path`

-  Path to the terraform root module
+  Path to the Terraform root module

   - Type: string
   - Optional